danwood/SwiftUICoreImage/README.md

 In this code, I've made sure that each of our image modifiers come with inert modifiers: in some cases it's passing in a parameter that clearly has no effect (e.g. zero intensity, zero radius); or it's a nil background image when combining with another image; or a boolean `active` parameter.
 If the parameter(s) specified would cause no change in the image, then the identity (self) is returned forthwith.

-The contents of CIImage+Generated.swift are, not surprisingly, generated source code, using code that I've included in this repository (but won't be included in the package import).
+The contents of CIImage-Filters.swift are, not surprisingly, generated source code, using code that I've included in this repository (but won't be included in the package import).
 This loops through the core image metadata that Apple provides (`CIFilter.filterNames(inCategories: nil)`).
 Unfortunately this list is somewhat out of date and contains a number of inconsistencies that I've done by best to overcome.
 There are some JSON files that provide additional metadata such as a list of the functions that actually do have online documentation — 56 functions aren't documented so some guesswork is needed — or repairs to missing or obsolete documentation.
 You probably won't need to run this code unless you have some special requirements or the list has been updated in a future (post-Ventura, post iOS-16) OS release.

 ## Using With SwiftUI